Gerard Schurmann

 Gerard Schurmann (19 January 1924 – 24 March 2020) was a Dutch-born British composer and conductor.
 He lived in the United States from 1981 until his death.
 He composed music for many film soundtracks.
-Schurmann was also the orchestrator for the film Lawrence of Arabia.
-Schurmann died on 24 March 2020 at his home in Hollywood Hills.
+Schurmann was also the orchestrator for the 1962 film Lawrence of Arabia.
+Schurmann died on 24 March 2020 at his home in the Hollywood Hills.

+Early life

+Gerard Schurmann was born to a Dutch father and a Hungarian pianist mother who had studied with Béla Bartók.